jarokaz/Azure_AI_Infrastructure/labs/Lab01-SingleGPU/readme.md

 ```

 ### Copy training data
 The training data in the TFRecords format have been uploaded to a public container in Azure storage.
-Copy the files to your file share
+Use the following command to copy the files to your file share.
+The `--dryrun` option allows you to verify the configuration before starting the asynchronous copy operation.

 ```
 az storage file copy start-batch \